 - Gastroenterology – including colonoscopy, EGD, and flexible sigmoidoscopy

-- General Surgery – including hernia repair, breast biopsy, mastectomy, colon resections, hysterectomy, D&C, laprascopic surgeries, cholecystectomy (gallbladder removal), and appendectomy (appendix removal).
+- General Surgery – including hernia repair, breast biopsy, mastectomy, colon resections, C-sections, D&C, laprascopic surgeries, cholecystectomy (gallbladder removal), and appendectomy (appendix removal).

 Preparing for Surgery

 A phone interview one to two days prior to the surgical procedure usually reviews instructions and questions about medical history.

 - Abstain from eating or drinking after midnight the day of surgery (This includes water, gum and hard candy).